mtossain/satsvs/readme.md

 Optional in the analysis part are:
 ```
-<PolarView>90</PolarView>
+<PolarView>60</PolarView>
 <Revisit>True</Revisit>
 <Statistic>Mean</Statistic>
 <SaveOutput>NetCDF</SaveOutput>
 ```
 - PolarView angle: This parameter can be given to see one part of the globe in an stereographic view, eg.  for the polar region.
+  The value describes the minimum bounding latitude visible.
 When negative the area on the South Pole will be visible.
 - Revisit flag: This flag will enable revisit computation after the swath coverage.
 The statistic will determine what kind of statistic is displayed per user location.
 - SaveOutput: NetCDF or Numpy This flag will enable saving user swath coverage for every timestep.